rizinorg/cutter/docs/source/developers-docs/ide-setup.rst

 Either in "Projects/Code Style/C++" or "Tools/Options/C++/Code Style" select "Qt [built-in]".
 It should be selected by default unless you have used QTCreator for other projects.
 Cutter Coding style is almost identical to Qt one.
 This will help with using correct indentation type and basic formatting without running code formatter.

 To configure AStyle for formatting a file go to "Tools/Options/Beautifier/Artistic Style".
 If necessary specify the path to astyle executable.
-"Use file *.astylerc defined in project files" doesn't seem to be working reliably so it is necesarry to use "Use specific config file" option.
+"Use file *.astylerc defined in project files" doesn't seem to be working reliably so it is necessary to use "Use specific config file" option.
 Cutter astyle configuration is stored in "cutter/src/Cutter.astylerc".

 Changing CMake configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~